 National and Institutional Level Policies/Mandates:

-SNSF the major research funder in Switzerland has an OA mandate, requiring deposit of research and or publication in OA journals; SAGW (research funder for Social Sciences and Humanities) encourages OA deposit of research.
+SNSF, the major research funder in Switzerland, has an OA mandate, requiring deposit of research results in repositories or publication in OA journals.
+The Swiss Academy of Humanities and Social Sciences strongly recommends OA to its members.

 Thematic Open Access projects/Initiatives